cykod/Collection.js/README.md

 # License

 Collection.js is licensed under the MIT License.
-Included Libararies are under their reespective licenses.
+Included Libraries are under their respective licenses.